vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 every day for four months from Āș.; at end feeds a brāh. mana and donates a cow and a jar of ghee; māsavrala;

-Visnu deity; HV II.
+Viṣṇu deity; HV II.
 818 (from Pad.)
 Vyatīpātavrala-Vyatipāta is one of the 27 Yogas (Viskambha,

 Prīti &c.) enumerated in Bhujabala p.
 37 verses 136-138.
 It is variously defined.
 Vide H. of Dh.
 II. p.
 852 note 2010 for one definition and VKK 242 for another.
 More will be said under Kāla.